imliuyzh/lfs101x-notes/chapter18.md

 You can secure the boot process with a secure password to prevent someone from bypassing the user authentication step.
 Note that while using a bootloader password alone will not prevent a user from booting from an alternative boot media such as optical disks or pen drives.
 Thus, it should be used with a BIOS password for full protection.

 ## Hardware Vulnerability
 Your IT security policy should start with requirements on how to properly secure physical access to servers and workstations.
-When hardware is physically accessible, security can be compromised by:
+When hardware is physically accessible, security can incidents can be avoided by:

-- Key logging
-- Network sniffing
-- Booting with a live or rescue disk
-- Remounting and modifying disk content

-The guidelines of security are:

 - Lock down workstations and servers
 - Protect your network links such that it cannot be accessed by people you do not trust
 - Protect your keyboards where passwords are entered to ensure the keyboards cannot be tampered with